Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The worst possible way to run into one of them?
 When you only have a pistol, and they're between you and where you need to get to, and their back is turned to you.
 You can see their face reflected off a mirror, but they're completely oblivious if you keep your distance, so they just stay in one place, waiting for you to make the first move.

-That video that you pick up from your comrade from Bravo team Kenneth Sullivan's corpse at the beginning of the game?
-When you reach the last level you find a tape player that you can view it's contents.
+That video that you pick up from Kenneth Sullivan's corpse (your friend from Bravo team) at the beginning of the game?
+When you reach the last level you find a tape player that allows you to view its contents.
 What's on it?
 Kenneth's last moments.
 It's not pretty, you've been warned.

 The L-shaped hallway.
 This is a hallway where, as you walk through, you catch the attention of two Cerberus dogs outside.
 In the original, they come crashing through the windows and attack.
 In REmake, the window glass cracks loudly... but the dogsdon'tcome crashing through, so you make your way to the other end of the hall watching the windows in wide-eyed paranoia.
 And of course, should you think that was just a Red Herring and decide to come through that hallway from the other side, the dogs do come through the windows.